 For a more positive spin on things, the Black Panther movie (you might recognise the quote from the section title) depicts a thriving future society that is in harmony with the environment and is free from racial prejudices.
 Through the magic of cinema, we’re allowed to explore something of what a better future could look like.

-At its core, art is powerful for building bridges between each other and between people and topics, like climate change and environmental destruction, that might be unknown to them or difficult to understand.
+At its core, art is powerful for building bridges between people and highlighting topics, like climate change and environmental destruction, that might be unknown or difficult to understand.

 “Don’t it always seem to go, that you don’t know what you got till it’s gone”